 Fighting or arguing with your spouse is one of those inevitable things you will experience in marriage.
 And considering every marriage is unique, fighting fair in marriage has a different meaning for every couple.

-For us, it’s arguing verbally.
+For us, it’s arguing verbally and respectfully with a productive outcome.

 Like most couples, we argued a lot in the early months of our marriage until we discovered how to communicate with each other without fighting.